ashhssn/take-home/README.md

 ### Assumptions
 - I assume that this part is solely for evaluating the base LLM `qwen2.5:0.5b-instruct` and no specific system prompt towards getting a response as close to the examples are allowed
 - I assume generic system prompt is allowed to maintain response length and quality of LLM.
+- I assume non-standard python library (e.g transformers, llm-specific embedding libraries) are allowed to be used.
+  - This assumption rules out an embedding-based semantic approach to evaluating outputs.

 ### Dir structure